-Form W-4 is the form you file with your employer so that your employer can withhold the correct federal income tax from your pay.
+You file Form W-4 with your employer to withhold the correct federal income tax from your pay.
 It shows:

 If you're married or single